SteeltoeOSS/Documentation/api/v3/management/metrics.md

 ## Cloud Foundry Forwarder

- The [Metrics Forwarder for Pivotal Cloud Foundry (PCF)](https://docs.pivotal.io/metrics-forwarder/) is no longer supported.
+ The [Metrics Forwarder for TAS](https://docs.pivotal.io/metrics-forwarder/) is no longer supported.
 To export metrics to PCF, see [Prometheus](./prometheus.md).

 ## ASP NET Core Example